Dhegihan migration: First separation

 Reaching the mouth of the Ohio River, the Hoga began crossing the Mississippi River in skin boats.
 The first separation occurred here.
 A part of the people either followed the Mississippi southward on the eastern shore or they drifted away with the current.
 They became the Quapaw, which means Downstream People.
 Those who went against the current of the river on the western shore became the Omaha or Upstream People.

 Quapaw oral history describes that the first separation occurred at the confluence of the Mississippi and the Missouri Rivers.
 This was stated to Thomas Nuttall in the early 1800s as well as others.
 In addition, the Ponca also state this, see "Walks on the Earth" by Headman.
-Just because one ethnographer theorized it was at the confluence on the Mississippi and the Ohio does not make it an accurate statement.
+Despite one ethnographer theorizing the separation was at the confluence on the Mississippi and the Ohio River, the location is very much up for the debate.
+It is likely that if all sources were reviewed, the majority of viable historic sources would point to the confluence of the Mississippi and Missouri as the location of initial Dhegiha and Quapaw separation.

 The Quapaw tribe may have been encountered by Hernando De Soto near the Mississippi in 1541.
 However, the available evidence is contradictory (In 1938, the De Soto Commission concluded it was some Tunica Indians he encountered).

-Most likely, the Quapaw Indians had recently settled in the Lower Mississippi area, when the French expedition of Jacques Marquette and Louis Jolliet encountered them in 1673 along the Mississippi River near the mouth of the Arkansas.
+Regardless of contradictions, the Quapaw Indians had recently settled in the Lower Mississippi area, when the French expedition of Jacques Marquette and Louis Jolliet encountered them in 1673 along the Mississippi River near the mouth of the Arkansas.

 The Iowa Indians may have joined the Hogas and crossed the Mississippi with them.
 Other accounts state that the Iowa first met and joined the Indian migrants on the Lower Missouri or at a place on Des Moines River.